-The opposing preliminary proxy statement also seeks proxies to vote on three proposals that were omitted from the Company's proxy statement pursuant to no-action letters issued by the staff of the Securities and Exchange Commission under SEC rule 14a-8: Stockholder Proposal No. 2 is a bylaw amendment entitled "Ballot Access for Directors Nominated by Shareholders," which would require the Company to include on its proxy card director candidates nominated by certain shareholders in accordance with the procedures in proposed SEC Rule 14a-11.
+The opposing preliminary proxy statement also seeks proxies to vote on the six stockholder proposals included in the proxy statement and three proposals that were omitted from the Company's proxy statement pursuant to no-action letters issued by the staff of the Securities and Exchange Commission under SEC Rule 14a-8: Stockholder Proposal No. 2 is a bylaw amendment entitled "Ballot Access for Directors Nominated by Shareholders," which would require the Company to include on its proxy card director candidates nominated by certain shareholders in accordance with the procedures in proposed SEC Rule 14a-11.
 Stockholder Proposal No. 3 is a bylaw amendment entitled "ESOP to Make Our Company Work Better," which would require the Company to replace over time all benefits and incentive pay with an ESOP holding 51% of the outstanding stock and would provide for the nomination and election of certain directors by employees.
-Stockholder Proposal No. 4 is a bylaw amendment called "Truth or Consequences When Board Ignores Majority Votes," which would require the Board to communicate to all shareholders within a given timeframe regarding any decision not to implement a shareholder proposals that receives a majority vote, increase the number of seats on the Board, and allow the proponents of any majority vote shareholder proposals to appoint themselves or their nominees to the Board.
+Stockholder Proposal No. 4 is a bylaw amendment called "Truth or Consequences When Board Ignores Majority Votes," which would require the Board to communicate to all shareholders within a given timeframe regarding any decision not to implement a shareholder proposal that receives a majority vote, increase the number of seats on the Board, and allow the proponents of any majority vote shareholder proposals to appoint themselves or their nominees to the Board.